ATaCR

 2. QC for daily spectral averages

 For this step, there are several Parameter Settings that can be tuned.
-Once again, the default values are the ones used to reproduce the results of the Matlab ATaCR software and can be left un-changed.
+Once again, the default values are the ones used to reproduce the results of the Matlab ATaCR software.
 The Time Search Settings can be used to look at a subset of the available day-long data files.
 Here these options can be ignored since we wish to look at all the availble data that we just downloaded.
 We can therefore type in a terminal:

 $ atacr_daily_spectra M08A.pkl